 Mr. Passannante is co-chair of Anderson Kill's Insurance Recovery group.
-He is also a member of Anderson Kill's Cyber Insurance Recovery group.
+He is also a member of Anderson Kill's Cyber Insurance Recovery group and the COVID Task group.
 He has represented policyholders in major precedent-setting cases argued in trial and appellate courts throughout the country.
 Law360 recognized Mr. Passannante as 2013 MVP in the Insurance category, and he has been recognized in Chambers USA in every year since 2006 as a leading insurance recovery attorney.
 The Legal 500 United States consistency includes him on their elite "Leading lawyers" list and he is recommended for Insurance - advice to policyholders.
 Since 2010, Mr. Passannante has been selected by his peers for listing in The Best Lawyers in America.
 He has also been rated "AV® Preeminent™ Peer Review Rated," the top rating, 5.0 out of 5.0, by his peers and was also designated a 2020 Top Rated Lawyer as listed in Martindale Hubbell .

 He has represented The Glidden Company, The Trustees of Princeton University, The City of Peekskill, Colgate-Palmolive Company, Franchisees of Taco Bell, HLTH Corporation/WebMD, Yum!
 Brands, Picker International, Weyerhaeuser Company, Occidental Chemical Company, Imperial Chemical Industries, Hill's Pet Nutrition, Inc., The Lefrak Organization, Quest Diagnostics, Automatic Data Processing, Fleming Companies, Inc., and others.